 AboutCollin Cornell is visiting assistant professor for the School of Theology at Sewanee: The University of the South.
-His monograph, Lest He Be Angry: Divine Aggression in Royal Psalms and Inscriptions, is forthcoming from Cambridge University Press.
+He edited the volume Divine Doppelgängers: YHWH’s Ancient Look-Alikes for Penn State University Press, and his monograph, Divine Aggression in Psalms and Inscriptions, is forthcoming from Cambridge University Press.
 His interests include history of religions, biblical theology, and pedagogy.

 EducationPhD, Emory University